India gears up for independence anniversary with Bollywood war hero film | ExBulletin

 India gears up for independence anniversary with Bollywood war hero film

-MUMBAI, Aug.
-10 (Reuters) – A new Bollywood film showing a young army captain fighting heroically in the disputed region of Kashmir comes out on Thursday as patriotic fever rises in India as India’s anniversary approaches. independence this week.
+MUMBAI (Reuters) A new Bollywood film depicting a young army captain fighting heroically in the disputed region of Kashmir comes out on Thursday as patriotic fever rises in India ahead of this week’s independence anniversary .

-“Shershaah,” which roughly translates to King of Lions, refers to Vikram Batra, 24, who won a key victory against Pakistan-backed forces in Kashmir before he died in 1999.
+Shershaah, which roughly translates to King of Lions, refers to Vikram Batra, 24, who won a key victory over Pakistan-backed forces in Kashmir before he died in 1999.

 It is the latest in a series of Bollywood films set in a nationalist setting.